Bukxara/Barbeque-Burger-Bot/README.md

-# aiogram-bot-sample
-Sample for creating Telgram Bot using aiogram library

-Fast-food delivery telegram bot with different options Almost identical with Barbeque Bot (BBQ) https://t.me/barbeque_bot
+Fast-food delivery telegram bot with many functionalities Almost identical with Barbeque Bot (BBQ) https://t.me/barbeque_bot

+For ordering please go to https://t.me/BarbequeDemoBot

-Has admin panel, has dashboard, actually it is a part of CRM Model created using Django
+Has admin panel, has dashboard, actually it is a part of CRM Model which is another repository namely "Django-CRM"